On the time consistency of collective preferences: Collective Preferences

-where $\hat{U}$ and $\hat{\mu}$ are given by \eqref{eq:RPFUhatdef} and \eqref{eq:muhatdef}, respectively. \end{prop}
+where $\tilde{U}$ and $\tilde{\mu}$ are given by \eqref{eq:RPFUhatdef} and \eqref{eq:muhatdef}, respectively. \end{prop}

-The last step to obtain preferences from \eqref{eq:RPFprime} with the separable form $(x,t)$ is completed as follows.
+The last step to obtain separable preferences from \eqref{eq:RPFprime} is completed as follows.
 It is clear from \eqref{eq:thetaupdate} that $\theta_t$ can be explicitly solved as a function of $t$ and, in turn, the aggregate discount rate $\mu_t$ will depend on $t$ directly and not through $\theta_t$.
-This leads to a \emph{nonstationary dynamic programming problem}, an approach that has been recently studied by \citet{kamihigashi08}, and it involves an aggregate utility function $U: X\!\times \mathbb{Z}_+ \to \underline{\mathbb{R}}$ and a value function $V: K \times \mathbb{Z}_+ \to \underline{\mathbb{R}}$ that depend directly on time.
+This leads to a \emph{nonstationary dynamic programming problem}, an approach that has been recently studied by \citet{kamihigashi08}, and it involves an aggregate utility function $U: \hat{X}\!\times \mathbb{Z}_+ \to \underline{\mathbb{R}}$ and a value function $V: K \times \mathbb{Z}_+ \to \underline{\mathbb{R}}$ that depend directly on time.